Georg Adam, Prince of Starhemberg: Life

 In 1756 the Treaty of Versailles was concluded with his participation.
-In Paris, Starhemberg also successfully negotiated the marriage between the Habsburg Archduchess Maria Antonia and the Duke of Berry, the future king Louis XVI of France.
+In Paris, Starhemberg also successfully negotiated the marriage between the Habsburg Archduchess Maria Antonia and the Duke of Berry, the future king Louis XVI.
 In 1770 he accompanied the archduchess to the first encounter with her future husband.

 The same year he was sent to Brussels as authorised minister (minister plenipotentiary) in the Austrian Netherlands, since his predecessor Count Karl von Cobenzl had died in January of that year.

 One of the reasons that influenced the decision to send Starhemberg to Brussels was that Joseph II who had become co-ruler in 1765 had been disappointed by Starhemberg and now wanted to remove him from the vicinity of his mother, Empress Maria Theresa, in Vienna.

 Starhemberg remained the next 13 years in Brussels where he successfully stimulated the development of the provinces in the Austrian Netherlands in spite of the fact that Joseph had limited his powers.
 During the American War of Independence Starhemberg tried to establish trade contacts with the emerging young nation.

 Georg Adam, Prince of Starhemberg also managed to found the first academy of the Austrian Netherlands in Brussels in 1772 by converting Count Karl von Cobenzl's 'Literary Society' into the 'Imperial and Royal Academy of Science and Letters' of Brussels with the approval of the Empress Maria Theresa.

 Starhemberg returned to Vienna in 1783.

 Count Belgiojoso became his successor in Brussels as authorised minister in the Austrian Netherlands.

 From 1783 until 1807 Starhemberg occupied the position as Grand Master of the Household (Obersthofmeister) at the Imperial court in Vienna.
 However, his duties in this function had a more representative character without significant political influence except the period after the death of Joseph II from 1790 until 1797.

 In 1807 Starhemberg died at the age of 83.